landonr/homeThing/components/homeThingAppNowPlaying/README.md

 ### Notes

 - The `now_playing_image` component should be configured if you want to display an image for the currently playing media.
+[Now Playing image info](../../common/nowPlayingImage.yaml)
 - The bottom menu is useful for remotes with a limited number of buttons.

 ## Configuration Details